tch6543/APIGATE-Technical-Test/APIGATE Technical Test.md

 For index, probably add into table `vote` on column `referendumQuestionId` with the design question. <br>

-However, rules of thumbs for design table index should depend on the usage and table size in order to avoid any overhead for other use-case, for example write operation.
+However, rules of thumbs for design table index should depend on the usage and table size in order to avoid any overhead for other use-case, for example write operation.</br>
-Using explain query or sql profiler to analysize the query to give a better desgin.
+Using explain query or sql profiler to analyze the query to give a better design.

 ```
 CREATE INDEX idx_referenceQuestionId on vote(referendumQuestionId)
 ```

-* Get result for a referendumQuestion
+***Get result for a referendumQuestion***

 ```
 select